-Ebecho Muslimova, Fatebe Io Stalled, 2024.
+Ebecho Muslimova, 𝘍𝘢𝘵𝘦𝘣𝘦 𝘐𝘰 𝘚𝘵𝘢𝘭𝘭𝘦𝘥 (2024).
 Oil on canvas.
-72 x 72 in.
-Image: Magenta Plains.
+182.9 x 182.9 cm.
+Photo: Magenta Plains.

-Kunsthall Stavanger is pleased to present the first Scandinavian solo exhibition by acclaimed painter Ebecho Muslimova.
+Kunsthall Stavanger is pleased to present Fatebe Shadows, the first Scandinavian solo exhibition by acclaimed painter Ebecho Muslimova.
 The exhibition showcases her vibrant and provocative character ‘Fatebe’, and features newly commissioned paintings created by the artist specifically for Kunsthall Stavanger.

 Curators: Hanne Mugaas and Heather Jones